 Why Fresh Basil Matters

-- Texture impact: Adds freshness and crunch
+- Texture impact: Adds crispness and visual appeal

 When to Use Dried Basil Instead